MrStarbird/LotW-Randomizer/README.md

 NOTE: If the user chooses to keep the default treasure contents and chooses to change the shops, then the Home Shop, Level 1 Shop, and Dragon's Portrait hidden shop (which I had set to specific items for 70 gold a piece as a safety) will instead be added to the randomization or shuffle.

-4. Randomize Enemy Groups
+4. Change Enemies

 *User can choose to randomize what enemies appear in each area.
-The damage these enemies deal do NOT differ (think of it more or less as a sprite swap), though hopefully the option to change damage will be added for later versions).
+This part is purely cosmetic.

+*User can choose to randomize how much Health an enemy has.
+The max health is 100, lower than the max of 255 in the original.

+*Users can choose to randomize how much damage an enemy does on contact.
+The max is 8, lower than the max of 100 in the original.

+*Users can choose to randomize how fast an enemy moves.
+Stationary enemies remain stationary.

 NOTE: There is a graphical bug that occurs currently with this option.
 The game is still playable without crashes (so far).
 Look in the Known Bugs section for details.